 Dunalley is a small fishing village on the way to Port Arthur, surrounded by open countryside and beautiful waterways and known for its super-fresh seafood.

 In Dunalley, you can buy the best fish and chips you’re ever likely to find.
 Try the laid-back Dunalley Fish Market with crayfish cooked daily and oysters opened to order, or the Dunalley Waterfront Café, a contemporary art gallery hosted in an atmospheric 1942 timber building and a boutique restaurant highlighting the best regional produce.

-The town is 57 kilometres (about 60 minutes’ drive or 35 miles) from Hobart on the A9 Highway.
-The Denison canal, with a swing bridge for road traffic, allows boats easy access between the two bays.
-Local legend has it that the “toll” to the gatekeeper is a bottle of beer.
+The town is built around the man-made Denison Canal, hand-dug between 1901 and 1905, with its swing bridge for road traffic.
+The swing bridge allows boats easy access between Blackman’s Bay and Frederick Henry Bay.
+Local legend has it that the toll to the gatekeeper was a bottle of beer.

 Dunalley is a 45-min drive (57 km) south of Hobart.